Skip to main content

 Name Session

-You can rename sessions after they're created:
+You can edit session descriptions after they're created:

 1. Click the button in the top-left to open the sidebar